March Madness Bracket Tips: Trends & Mistakes to Know

 Certain collegiate teams have a proven track record that makes them perennial favorites to win the NCAA tournament bracket.
 These teams are by no means a lock to win March Madness, but their history of success might help you fill in your bracket, particularly if they’ve had a strong regular season as well.

 Let’s go through the list of March Madness winners from the past 10 NCAA tournaments.
-Keep in mind, last year’s tournament was canceled due to COVID-19.
-Here’s the results from the past decade:
+Keep in mind, the 2020 NCAA men’s basketball tournament was canceled due to COVID-19.
+Here’s the results from the past 13 years:

 |2009||North Carolina||Michigan State|